Inclusive student life

 Harassment can be both physical and verbal, and occur both in-person and online.

 If you are a victim of harassment, we are here to support you.
-Speak to your local Harassment Advisor (the network has recently been expanded to address issues of discrimination), or seek help and advice from individuals across the University.
+Speak to your local Harassment Advisor confidentially (who can offer impartial guidance on the options available to you formally and informally), or seek help and advice from individuals across the University.

 6. Know your responsibilities